 R Excel Tutorial: How to Read and Write xlsx files in R

 In this tutorial, we will learn how to work with Excel files in R statistical programming environment.
-It will provide an overview of how to use R to load xlsx files and write spreadsheets to Excel.
+It will provide an overview of how to use R to load .xlsx files and write spreadsheets to Excel.

-In the first section, we will go through, with examples, how to use R read an Excel file.
+In the first section, we will go through, with examples, how to use R to read an Excel file.
 More specifically, we are going to learn how to;

-• read specific columns from a spreadsheet ,
+• read specific columns from a spreadsheet,

 • import multiple spreadsheets and combine them to one dataframe,